If These Walls Could Talk: The Story of Timaru’s Trades Hall Societies Clyde Carr Memorial Hall

 The National Party, formed in 1936, came together from the older Reform and United parties soon after Labour’s first big win.
 Its supporters were largely farmers, business owners, and professionals who wanted to balance worker rights with individual freedom and responsibility.
 They accepted the system of industrial arbitration that had guided New Zealand since the 1890s but were cautious about compulsory union membership and large-scale state involvement.

-Through the mid-20th century, both parties shared a broad goal: stability and prosperity.
-Where they differed was in how to get there.
+Through the mid-20th century, from my understanding, it looks like both parties shared a broad goal: stability and prosperity.
+So I think, where they differed was more about how to get there.

 Labour saw unions as the organised voice of fairness — a way to lift everyone through cooperation.